jacoblgoodman/information_architecture_lab3/readme.md

 ```

-hey group now we know how to merge our work together
+looking a how to merge files

 ```